Guy wire / stay wire supported masts

 The first point to make in this article is are you sure you really need guy wires ?
 Two inch diameter poles, particularly the thicker 14 gauge/2.0mm type, really are quite strong and scaffold poles are even stronger.
 Here are some real world installations and our pole strength test results.
-The next point to (re)make is the weight of an aerial is almost irrelevant, it’s the wind loading which will break the pole, assuming it’s windy enough, obviously…… That’s where guy wiring an installation really does increase its strength, and, critically (in some instances like microwave transmitters and Starlink) greatly reduces the movement in the antenna / dish.
+The next point to (re)make is the weight of an aerial is almost irrelevant, it’s the wind loading which will break the pole, assuming it’s windy enough, obviously…… That’s where guy wiring an installation really does increase its strength, and, even more important for some installs (e.g. microwave transmitters and Starlink), it greatly reduces the movement in the antenna / dish.
 This was the biggest difference when we added stay wires to our install, it whipped about alarmingly in high winds before but with the wires on (even only supporting the mid point of the pole) it was far more stable.
 In fact an installation’s inherent resonance can contribute to its failure, this causes fatigue at its base where it is under most strain and where any installation will fail (if it ever fails).
 Adding stay wires can damp any resonance, though so can slightly altering the pole length or indeed rearranging the aerials on the mast.

 Bearing in mind that it’s the unsupported length of the pole which is the crucial limiting factor to an installs’ strength / rigidity you can use that to work out how many stay wire levels you need.
 Remember that other than the topmost set of stays the intermediate ones are only there to compensate for the wind loading on the pole.
 So the question is if you have a 2” x 14gauge/2.0mm pole supported at both ends how far apart can the stay levels be ?
 I’d have thought it’d be quite a long way !
 At least 20 ft, and possibly more (unless it’s a particularly exposed location) ?
 The picture above right is of Ridge Hill transmitter which has 4 stay levels, rather more than that required on the average aerial installation, I’d have thought.